 32 groundbreaking NASA missions in photographs

-In the modern world, the National Aeronautics and Space Administration (NASA) is at the forefront of space exploration, making knowledge of the great unknown even more possible.
-Founded in 1958 and headquartered in Washington, D.C., NASA quickly changed the course of both robotic and human spaceflight.
+In the modern world, NASA is at the forefront of space exploration, making knowledge of the great unknown even more possible.
+Founded in 1958 and headquartered in Washington D.C., NASA quickly changed the course of both robotic and human spaceflight.
 Since its creation, the agency has put people on the moon, created a new window into viewing the universe, and discovered extrasolar planets.
 And as it turns out, the people doing all this incredible work are a little more down to Earth than the general public may believe.
 They might be geniuses, but they’re also simply curious human beings.

 The forthcoming images depict some of NASA’s most profound achievements and capture these missions in a way that is at once visually profound and scientifically meaningful.
 Read on to learn about some of the most incredible moments and missions in NASA history.